awsdocs/amazon-connect-user-guide/doc_source/agentconsole-guide.md

 ## How to Enable Manager Listen\-in<a name="manager-listen-in"></a>

 As a manager, you can listen in on active calls as your agents interact with your customers\.
-Only users that are assigned the **CallCenterManager** security profile, or that are assigned the **Enable** permissions for **Manager listen in** can listen in on agent calls\.
+Only users that are assigned the **Enable** permissions for **Manager listen in** can listen in on agent calls\.
+The **CallCenterManager** security profile includes this permission, but not permission to access the CCP\.
+You can add the permission for the CCP to the **CallCenterManager** profile, or also assign the **Agent** profile to an account that is already assigned the **CallCenterManager** profile\.

 Before you can use the listen\-in feature, you need to enable call recording in your contact flows\.
 The listen\-in feature works only when call recording is enabled\.